Lightning strike

 APA Citation (style guide)

 Krueger, W. K. (2021).
 Lightning strike.
 Large print edition.
-Waterville, Maine, Thorndike Press, a part of Gale, a Cengage company.
+Thorndike Press, a part of Gale, a Cengage company.

 Chicago / Turabian - Author Date Citation (style guide)

 Krueger, William Kent.
 2021.
 Lightning Strike.
-Waterville, Maine, Thorndike Press, a part of Gale, a Cengage company.
+Thorndike Press, a part of Gale, a Cengage company.

 Chicago / Turabian - Humanities Citation (style guide)

 Krueger, William Kent, Lightning Strike.
-Waterville, Maine, Thorndike Press, a part of Gale, a Cengage company, 2021.
+Thorndike Press, a part of Gale, a Cengage company, 2021.

 MLA Citation (style guide)

 Krueger, William Kent.
 Lightning Strike.
 Large print edition.
-Waterville, Maine, Thorndike Press, a part of Gale, a Cengage company, 2021.
+Thorndike Press, a part of Gale, a Cengage company, 2021.

 Note!
 Citation formats are based on standards as of July 2022.
 Citations contain only title, author, edition, publisher, and year published.
 Citations should be used as a guideline and should be double checked for accuracy.